Mnpezz/NanoPayWebStore/README.md

 Initial State: Before the product is unlocked, only the description and the first image (blurred) are shown.
 Unlocking: After the payment, the full description and all images (unblurred) are shown.
-Blurred Effect: CSS is used to blur the initial image, giving a preview without revealing the full content.
+Blurred Effect: CSS is used to blur the initial image, giving a preview without revealing the full content, but can easily be bypassed so be aware that the first image should be censured independently if desired.
 Unlock Price: The price to unlock exclusive items is set globally in main.js as unlockPrice.

 When adding or modifying exclusive products in main.js, ensure you provide all the necessary attributes.
 The structure handles the locking and unlocking mechanism, displaying the sample description and blurred image before the purchase, and the full content after the purchase.